In These Silent Days: In the Canyon Haze

 On September 28, 2022, In These Silent Days was re-issued with a bonus disc called In the Canyon Haze.
 The new album consists of acoustic re-recordings of the album's ten songs, followed by a cover of David Bowie's "Space Oddity".
-A limited edition vinyl for the album will ship on December 2, 2022.
+A limited edition vinyl for the album shipped on December 2, 2022.
 The re-recording of "You and Me on the Rock", featuring vocals from Carlile's wife Catherine, was released on September 3, 2022.

 A concert film called Brandi Carlile: In the Canyon Haze — Live from Laurel Canyon was live-streamed on the same day directly to select IMAX theaters.
+The film was released on HBO and Max on July 1, 2023.